RobertMartinis/DIP_IT-Docs/docs/getting-started/firstexperiment.md

 - filtered features after applying sample, blank, QC, S/N, or exclusion filters

 When filters are applied, the feature list is updated.
 This means that exports and data analysis are based on the currently retained features.

+!!! tip
+    A filter is directly applied to the feature list when its enabled or disabled, or when the filters parameter is changed.
+This means that you do not have to reload the data or perform peak detection again after applying filters.

 ### Selecting an intensity summary